We're here to support you through your claim

 If you receive payments as a lump sum, the insurer will generally convert them into monthly payments to offset accordingly.

-Before deciding what’s right for you, it’s important to consider your particular circumstances and read the relevant Product Disclosure Statement or Terms and Conditions available from AMP at amp.com.au by calling 131 267 or by emailing askamp@amp.com.au.
+Before deciding what’s right for you, it’s important to consider your particular circumstances and read the relevant Product Disclosure Statement and Target Market Determination from AMP at amp.com.au or by calling 131 267.

-You can read our Financial Services Guide for information about our services, including the fees and other benefits that AMP companies and their representatives may receive in relation to products and services provided to you.
-You can also ask us for a hardcopy.
-All information on this website is subject to change without notice.
-AWM Services is part of the AMP group.
+Read AMP’s Financial Services Guide for information about our services, including the fees and other benefits that AMP companies and their representatives may receive in relation to products and services provided to you.